17600164659/Flowise/CONTRIBUTING.md

 ## 🏷️ Pull Request process

-A member of the FlowiseAI team will automatically be notified/assigned when you open a pull request.
+A member of the WemoFlowAI team will automatically be notified/assigned when you open a pull request.
 You can also reach out to us on [Discord](https://discord.gg/jbaHfsRVBW).

 ## 📃 Contributor License Agreement

-Before we can merge your contribution you have to sign our [Contributor License Agreement (CLA)](https://cla-assistant.io/FlowiseAI/Flowise).
+Before we can merge your contribution you have to sign our [Contributor License Agreement (CLA)](https://cla-assistant.io/WemoFlowAI/WemoFlow).
 The CLA contains the terms and conditions under which the contribution is submitted.
 You need to do this only once for your first pull request.
 Keep in mind that without a signed CLA we cannot merge your contribution.

 ## 📜 Code of Conduct